tacascer/studybuddy-1/README.md

 * App contains AutoLayout using NSLayoutConstraints
 * UITableView was used to display groups in Join Groups and My Study Groups page
-* NavigationController was used to navigate between different screens
+* UINavigationController was used to navigate between different screens
 * Integrated custom API written by backend members

 ### Backend